lucia2007/tennis-for-all/TESTING.md

 ## Known Bugs

-* When validating the code, a few erros came up especially regarding the use of section and span elements.
+When validating the code, a few erros came up especially regarding the use of section and span elements.
-    ** I was using section elements without a header element and that was not allowed.
+* I was using section elements without a header element and that was not allowed.
 I changed most of the section elements without a header into a div element.
-On the Contact Us page, I included a header with display none, as I did not want to change the look of the page, but had wanted to use the semantically more appropriate element.
+    * On the Contact Us page, I included a header with display none, as I did not want to change the look of the page, but had wanted to use the semantically more appropriate element (section rather than div).
-    ** Also a use of paragraph element within the span was not allowed.
-I changed the span element into a div and that solved the problem.
+* Use of paragraph element within the span was not allowed.
+I changed the span element into a div element.
-    ** I was mising an "<li>" element around an anchor element for the map icon on the Find Your Group page.
+* An "li" element around an anchor element for the map icon on the [Find Your Group page](group.html) was missing which I added.
-* One of my early erros was that I had applied padding to my anchor element when hovered on, instead of applying it in a static position.
+* Navigation bar bug: Originally I had applied padding to my anchor element in navbar when hovered on, instead of applying it in a static position.
 This was causing the navbar items to be distorted and move/jump when hovered on.
 This was fixed by adding padding to the anchor element when static, rather than when hovered on.
 I also had to use outline rather then border for styling the navbar, as this was not adding to the size of the box.
-* In several cases I had to change h1 heading to h2 as it made more semantic sense.
+* In several cases I had to change h1 heading to h2 to improve accessibility and semantic sense.
 * When I deployed my site for the first time, my images did not show.
 This was due to a mistake in the relative path, where I had used two dots (../) instead of just one dot (./).
+* My images needed a "object-fit: cover" property to stop being unfocused.
+* My footer was overflowing because of a set min-width of one of the elements.
+I avoided this issue by substituting the long email address by an envelope icon.

 ## Additional Testing